 You may have also seen, heard, or read me on BBC, NPR, MSNBC, Canal+, Deutsche Welle, Radio France Internationale, or in The Economist, offering analysis on nationalism, populism, extremism, and assorted post-Soviet developments.
 My regional consulting or editing efforts include work with Nuclear Threat Initiative, Freedom House, Carnegie Endowment for International Peace, United States Institute of Peace, Center on Global Interests, and Christian Science Monitor’s Monitoring Global Outlook.

-I've also worked at International Crisis Group in Kyrgyzstan, Talking Points Memo, and Houston Press, and graduated from Rice University in 2010, where I both taught a course on Batman and served as Editor-in-Chief of the on-campus newspaper.
-A stint as the northernmost (male) Peace Corps Volunteer in the world - plenty chilled along the Russia-Kazakhstan border—came after college, and Portland, Oregon, is the original home.
+I've also worked with International Crisis Group in Kyrgyzstan, Talking Points Memo, and Houston Press, and graduated from Rice University in 2010, where I both taught a course on Batman and served as Editor-in-Chief of the on-campus newspaper.
+A stint as the northernmost (male) Peace Corps Volunteer in the world—it’s plenty chilled along the Russia-Kazakhstan border—came after college, and Portland, Oregon, is the original home.